Study of sub-GeV Dipolar Dark States at SND@LHC within Invisible Bounds on Meson Decays: Production Channels of Dark Sector

 \section{Production Channels of Dark Sector}

-All relevant direct production channels of dark state($\chi$) as shown in Table\eqref{channels}, have been simulated on \texttt{MadGraph5\_aMC@NLO} \cite{alwall2014automated} after the model was implemented through \texttt{FeynRules} \cite{Alloul_2014}.
-Meson decays have been analyzed using \texttt{FORESEE} \cite{Kling:2021fwx}.
+All relevant direct production channels of dark state($\chi$) as shown in first three rows of Table\eqref{channels}, have been simulated on \texttt{MadGraph5\_aMC@NLO} \cite{alwall2014automated} after the model was implemented through \texttt{FeynRules} \cite{Alloul_2014}.
+Meson decays, as shown in bottom two rows of Table\eqref{channels}, have been analyzed using \texttt{FORESEE} \cite{Kling:2021fwx}.
 The projections have been computed for integrated luminosities of 250 fb$^{-1}$ and 3000 fb$^{-1}$ corresponding to SND@LHC collections during the Run-3 and Run-4 of the LHC.
 All production channels have been listed in Table\eqref{channels}.